 How to Improve Gut Health and Support Your Microbiome

-- Find out how to support optimal gut health, from gut health foods to daily supplements like Bulletproof InnerFuel Prebiotic.
+- Find out how to support optimal gut health, from gut-friendly foods to daily supplements like Bulletproof InnerFuel Prebiotic.

 What is gut health?

-Your body is home to trillions of microscopic organisms: bacteria, fungi, viruses and other microbes that inhabit almost every part of you.
-This busy ecosystem of microorganisms make up what’s known as the human gut microbiome.
+Your body is home to trillions of microscopic organisms, such as bacteria, fungi, viruses and other microbes.
+This busy ecosystem of microorganisms that inhabits almost every part of you is called the human gut microbiome.

-Most of your microbes live in your gut.
-Bacteria are the most studied of the gut microbes.
-Scientists have discovered over 1,000 species of bacteria in the gut.
-These bugs do a lot—they digest your food, keep your immune system humming along, protect your intestines, remove environmental toxins from the body, produce B vitamins and generate vitamin K, which helps your blood clot.
+Most of your microbes live in your gut (scientists have discovered over 1,000 species of bacteria here).
+They digest your food, support your immune system, protect your intestines, remove environmental toxins from the body, produce B vitamins and help generate vitamin K.

-You get your first dose of microbes as you’re being born, when you pass through your mother’s birth canal.
-From there, your microbiome changes during the first couple of years of life, influenced by microbes in breast milk, antibiotics and your first solid foods.
+During the first couple of years of life, your microbiome changes due to microbes in breast milk, antibiotics and your first solid foods.
 Your gut microbiota stabilizes around the age of 3.
-This early development of intestinal flora is critical because it sets the tone for your gut health…for life.
+This early development of intestinal flora is critical because it can set the tone of your gut health for the rest of your life.

 Scientists have started taking a much closer look at the gut microbiome and its connection to almost everything in the body.
-A gut that’s out of balance can lead to all kinds of challenges.
-It’s actually tough to find a condition that’s not connected to gut health in some way because it can impact everything from your weight to your well-being.
+A gut that’s out of balance can lead to all kinds of challenges, such as digestive issues, skin conditions and even mental disturbances.

 What are the symptoms of an imbalanced gut?

-When your gut bacteria is out of balance, your body isn’t able to digest food as well.
+When your gut bacteria are out of balance, your body isn’t able to digest food as well.
 If you’re feeling or noticing any of the following symptoms, you may have a gut imbalance:

 - Food sensitivities or allergies

-- Digestive problems like occasional gas and bloating
+- Digestive problems, such as occasional gas and bloating

 - Weight changes